-Bedding plants are flowers massed together with others in a planting bed to produce the maximum in visual appeal for a particular season or holiday.
+Bedding plants are flowers massed together with others in a planting bed to produce the maximum visual appeal for a particular season or holiday.
 For example, they may be used to establish a patch of vibrant color in a landscape for the summer, or plants with red, white, and blue flowers may be planted to mark the celebration of Independence Day (U.S.).
 The term derives from the fact that these plants are ideal for creating quick flower "beds," such as showy flower borders.

 While bedding plants are most often annuals, other types of plants can serve in the role, as well.
 Most notably, there are many so-called "tender perennials" that, technically, do not fit the definition of an annual but that are treated as annuals in the North due to their lack of cold-hardiness.
 Some are borderline cold-hardy, such as Victoria blue salvia (Salvia farinacea 'Victoria Blue').

-With an eye to the five basic elements of landscape design (color, scale, line, form, and texture), a landscape designer or informed gardener skillfully arranges each bedding plant in relation to the accompanying annuals, biennials, perennials, shrubs, ornamental grasses, and trees in a yard.
+With an eye to the five basic elements of landscape design (color, scale, line, form, and texture), a landscape designer or informed gardener will skillfully arrange each bedding plant in relation to the accompanying annuals, biennials, perennials, shrubs, ornamental grasses, and trees in a yard.